KristenSantos/2-2-dom-exemplar-Kristen-Santos/README.md

 (For this one, look at the **other cases section**, as you can see there are a lot of possible solutions!)

 ### Question 3: setSubtitleText - modify.js (UPDATE)

+The remaining questions will have you directly modifying the content of the `modify.html` page.
+You should see the content on the page changing as you write your JavaScript code!

 Now we're getting into grabbing *existing* elements, and updating them in some way.
 For this one, use the `setSubtitleText` function, and grab the subtitle `h2` element somehow (maybe `id` or the tag name?) and then update it's empty text content to say:

 ```